What is a HIPAA Business Associate Agreement?

 According to the Department of Health and Human Services (HHS), a BAA should address:

-Permitted Uses of PHI: Clearly define how the BA can use PHI.
-This includes specifying whether the BA can use PHI for treatment, payment, or healthcare operations.
+• Permitted or Required Uses of PHI: Clearly define how the BA can use PHI.
+This includes specifying whether the BA can handle PHI for treatment, payment, or healthcare operations.

 • Data Ownership: Clarify who owns the PHI and who has the right to access it.